CMSLabIITK/SQS_generation/README.md

 ## Step 2:
-Then we need to generate the cluster information.
-For this we can use the "CORRelation DUMPer" command `corrdump`.
-It takes `rndstr.in` as an input which can be specified as `-l=rndstr.in`.
-Cluster information from pairs triplets... upto sextuplet can be generated using `-2 -3` ... upto `-6`, and for each cluster, maximum distance between two points needs to be specified.
-For example, if we use `-2=1.1`, then here `2` denotes the pair cluster while 1.1 denotes the maximun neighbour distance which means that if in the `rndstr.in` the lattice is specified as FCC and lattice parameter as 1, it will consider FCC first and second nearest neighbor distance ie. 0.707 and 1.0 respectively, as 1.1 is the maximum neighbor distance.
-Usually, for most of the alloys, clusters upto quadruplet(`-4`) and distance upto third nerest neighour is sufficient for most calculations.
-Basic usage of the command is given below. <br>
+The CORRelation DUMPer (corrdump) command is used to generate cluster information from a given input file, rndstr.in, which specifies the lattice structure and parameters of a material.
+The input file is specified using the `-l` flag followed by the input file name.
+The command can generate cluster information for various clusters such as pairs, triplets, quadruplets, and sextuplets by using flags such as `-2`, `-3`, `-4`, and `-6`, respectively.
+For each cluster, the maximum distance between two points in the cluster can also be specified.

+For example, if the lattice structure is FCC and the lattice parameter is 1, and the maximum distance between two points in the cluster is specified as 1.1, then the command will only consider the first and second nearest neighbor distances (0.707 and 1.0 respectively) as valid distances within the cluster when generating the cluster information.

+It is important to note that the maximum distance specified should be larger than the distance between first nearest neighbours and smaller than the distance between second nearest neighbours for the respective lattice For most alloy calculations, clusters up to quadruplet and distance up to the third nearest neighbor are sufficient.  <br>

 <code>corrdump -l=rndstr.in -ro -noe -nop -clus -2=1.1 -3=1.1 -4=1.1 </code>
 <br>